 NRM techniques may already be implemented on your property including keeping waterways clean and clear from contamination, fencing off waterways and bushland, planting shelter belts and introducing water and energy saving strategies.
 NRM can help improve the productivity and profitability of your business by improving the quality and sustainability of the resource base, such as water and soil health.
 Have a look at NRM North's current programs and resources for more information.

 NRM is voluntary, has no regulatory role and is not enforceable.
-It does not replace existing policies and processes such as Tasmania Together, the Regional Forest Agreement and local government planning schemes.
+It does not replace existing policies and processes such as the Regional Forest Agreement, Private Land Conservation Program and local government planning schemes.

 The Tasmanian Resource Management and Planning System (RMPS) still provides the overarching legislative framework for natural resource management and for planning and development control, however NRM integrates the elements of the RMPS and deals with aspects of natural resource management that are not covered by legislation.